 4. Standard Poodle

-The standard Poodle is the most popular breed on this list.
+The standard Poodle is the most popular of the breeds on this list.
 They are well known for being hypoallergenic as their single coat doesn’t shed much.
 The Poodle was bred as a hunting dog which is why they need more exercise than other dogs.

-You can keep them engaged with activities like walking, running, or swimming.
-They are easy-going and happy to be around their human companions.
+You can keep your Poodle engaged with activities like walking, running, or swimming.
+They’ll love the quality time spent with you, as they are easy-going and happy to be around their human companions.

-If you can provide the Poodle with regular exercise and attention, they will be a suitable pet for you.
-They can weigh 40 to 70 pounds and grow 15 inches tall.
+If you can provide your Poodle with regular exercise and attention, she will be a great pet for you.
+Poodles can weigh 40 to 70 pounds and grow 15 inches tall.
 Their life expectancy is 10 to 18 years.

 Related: Silver Standard Poodle Guide and Phantom Poodle Guide.